 It isn’t.
 So please don’t fall for this load of BS and buy any wine you choose my gluten-free friends.
-I saw cage-free-gluten-free eggs and gluten-free cheese at the grocery store too.
+I saw cage-free-gluten-free eggs and gluten-free cheese at the grocery store, too.
 Pretty sure these items have always been gluten-free.
-Pretty soon I will slap a gluten-free sticker on myself too so no one gets confused.

-*Sigh* Admittedly I eat mostly Vegan in my everyday life and wine is SO not Vegan.
-When companies label wine Vegan it means the winery has not used animal product to filter the wines.
+*Sigh* Admittedly I eat mostly Vegan in my everyday life and wine is SO not vegan.
+When companies label wine vegan it means the winery has not used animal product to filter the wines.
 Filtering is one of the last steps in the winemaking process after fermentation.
-What happens is; the winemaker filters out small particles and clarifies the wine to give it a brighter color, clarity and shine.
+The winemaker filters out small particles and clarifies the wine to give it a brighter color, clarity and shine.
 Most wine is filtered with icinglass (fish bladder), casein (milk protein), hemoglobin(found in blood), or gelatin.
-“Vegan” wines are filtered with bentonite; a type of chalk.
+“Vegan” wines are filtered with bentonite, which is a type of chalk.

 Wine is not Paleo-friendly.
-Don’t let them tell you otherwise.
+Don’t let wine marketing schemes tell you otherwise.
 Cavemen didn’t drink wine.
 If anything, they probably drank beer, some half-fermented fruit juice, or mead they made on accident.
 Wine is processed and at its core against the whole Paleo Diet philosophy.

 How does this work?
 It doesn’t, let the BS alarm sound loud and clear.
-Wine has a reasonable amount of carbs, usually a little bit of residual sugar even when it’s technically dry and therefore is not really Keto-friendly unless you saved all your daily carbs for glass one.
+Wine has a reasonable amount of carbs, usually a little bit of residual sugar even when it’s technically dry.
+Therefore, it’s not really Keto-friendly unless you saved all your daily carbs for one glass.
 Even if you get wines with little-to-no residual sugar and skip on the sweet wines this doesn’t change.
-The calories in a glass of wine range from approximately 150-80.
+The calories in a glass of wine range from approximately 150-180.

 How do you get the least-calorie-laden-sugar-free wine without joining a club that makes false promises?
 The easiest solution (also my favorite solution for most of life’s ailments) is to drink Champagne.
 Champagne has the least amount of calories/ carbs and if you select a non-dosage style it means absolutely ZERO grams of sugar are present.
 Most Champagne comes in at around 80 calories per glass but varies based on the level of sweetness.
 Most dry wines are not far behind; for example Pinot Grigio comes in at around 120 calories per glass.
 So, drink Champagne or dry wine (no sweet wine) for the least caloric intake and sugar; it’s not rocket science.

-In conclusion, if you are health focused, the easiest thing to do is be selective and of course, drink minimally.
-Go organic and biodynamic whenever you can and just like you would for food.
+In conclusion, be more selective if you are health conscious.
+Moreover, drink minimally.
+Go organic and biodynamic whenever you can, just like you would for food.
 Read the label to learn about where your wine came from.
-Don’t fall for labeling and marketing tricks and let people over charge you for false statements!
-Eat and drink organic, stay gluten-free, drink champagne, and stay healthy friends.
+Don’t fall for wine marketing and labelling tricks or let people over charge you for false statements!
+Eat and drink organic, stay gluten-free, drink Champagne, and stay healthy friends.